 Threats and Coercion.
 The Fair Housing Act protects everyone regardless of their immigration status.
 Housing providers cannot charge more rent, refuse to repair bad conditions or threaten to turn in a tenant to for being undocumented.

 Immigration status, citizenship, and legal residency.
-All residents in the United States are protected by the Fair Housing Act whether they are documented or not.
+All residents in the United States are protected by the Fair Housing Act, whether they are documented or not.
 HUD is aware that many undocumented people are afraid to report housing discrimination because they are afraid of being reported to Immigration Customs and Enforcement (ICE) or having their residency status questioned.
 HUD does not inquire about immigration or documentation status of people that file housing discrimination complaints.
-Further, ICE has a general policy allowing it to exercise discretion and not pursue undocumented people that are enforcing their civil rights, like the Fair Housing Act.
-ICE, and the greater United States Government does not want immigration enforcement laws and policies used as a tool by housing providers to commit civil rights and housing discrimination.
-Here are a couple important links to learn more about the Fair Housing Act protections for undocumented residents:
+Further, ICE has a general policy allowing it to exercise discretion and not pursue undocumented people who enforce their civil rights, like the Fair Housing Act.
+ICE, and the greater United States Government, does not want immigration enforcement laws and policies used as a tool by housing providers to violate civil rights and commit housing discrimination.
+Here are a few important links to learn more about the Fair Housing Act protections for undocumented residents:

 - Massachusetts prosecutes housing provider that threatened, coerced and retaliated against tenants by threatening to turn them into to Immigration Customs and Enforcement

 - National Fair Housing Alliance Immigrant Fact Sheet

 - Homeland Security Guidelines for the Enforcement of Civil Immigration Law